Cut Killer

-Anouar Hajoui (أنور حجوي, ar; born 6 May 1971), better known as DJ Cut Killer or simply Cut Killer, is a Moroccan-born French DJ and record producer with a versatile repertoire of hip hop music.
+Anouar Hajoui (أنور حجوي, ar; born 6 May 1971), better known as DJ Cut Killer or simply Cut Killer, is a Moroccan-French DJ and record producer with a versatile repertoire of hip-hop music.
+He is considered one of France's biggest DJs.

 He enjoys international fame and mixed in United States of America through invitations by DJ Big Dawg Pitbulls of Funkmaster Flex and Shadyville DJ's of rapper 50 Cent.
 For more than fifteen years, he has been one of the most emblematic DJs in French hip hop.

-Biography
+Early life

-Anouar Hajoui as a young Parisian who loved music and a frenzied activist embraced wholeheartedly the emerging Parisian movement.
+Anouar Hajoui was born in Meknes, Morocco in 1971.
+As a young Parisian who loved music and a frenzied activist embraced wholeheartedly the emerging Parisian movement.
 He joined IZB, the first association to promote the hip-hop and organize concerts, and put down scratches on Original MC's 1991 album.
 He performed a memorable role as himself in a scene from the cult movie La Haine.
 He was a DJ for MC Solaar's concerts, scratcher on IAM member Akhenaton's solo album, and a radio show on Radio Nova.